Elgi

-Inhabited places

-Formerly there was a settlement called Elginsky on left bank of the Elgi, about 40 km upstream from its confluence with the Indigirka.
+Teryut village is located close to the confluence of the Elgi and the Indigirka.
+Formerly there was a settlement called Elginsky on the left bank of the Elgi, about 40 km upstream from the confluence.
 It belonged to the Oymyakon District and was abolished in 2007.

 Course

 The Elgi is formed by the confluence of the Degdega and Kao rivers.
-It flows across the Elgi Plateau in a wide arch, first roughly westwards and then roughly eastwards.
+It flows across the Elgi Plateau in a wide arch, first approximately westwards and then roughly eastwards.
 After 394 km it meets the left bank of the upper Indigirka, about 70 km upstream from Ust-Nera.